Skip to main content

 Finally, click the Create button to finish creating your synthetic test.

-At this point, you should see a synthetic test named Random Quote.
+At this point, you should see a synthetic test named Random Quote:

 Click on the Random Quote link to drill down into the details of the synthetic test.

-On the screen, you can see a summary of the synthetic results.
 You can also click on the Results tab and see the detailed results of each synthetic test.

 You have now created a synthetic test against a single REST API.
-Next, we will be learning how to create more complex synthetics using javascript.
+Next, we will be learning how to create more complex synthetics using JavaScript.

 Creating a scripted REST API test

-Scripted REST API synthetic tests may include several calls and different types GET/POST/PUT/DELETE in the same test.
-During the lab we will be doing two GET requests:
+Scripted REST API synthetic tests may include several calls and different HTTP methods, e.g. GET | POST |PUT |DELETE in the same test.
+During the lab we will be testing two GET requests:

 var assert = require("assert")